Triumeq

 Triumeq is a combination antiretroviral therapy.
 It is used to treat HIV-1 in adults and children who weigh at least 22 pounds (10 kg).
 Triumeq may be used on its own or with other antiretroviral drugs.1

 Triumeq is not a cure for HIV but taken as prescribed, it suppresses the virus.
-This allows the immune system to fight the virus by increasing CD4 cell counts and lowering the amount of active virus in the blood (viral load).
-A low viral load helps stop the spread of HIV to others.1
+This allows the immune system to fight the virus by increasing the number of CD4 cells and lowering the amount of active virus in the blood.
+CD4 cells are white blood cells that help trigger the immune system to fight infection.
+The amount of active virus in the blood is also called viral load.
+A low viral load helps stop the spread of HIV to others.1,2

 What are the ingredients in Triumeq?